iamanshika/CycleGANs-for-Ukiyo-e-art/README.md

 - code.py
 - prep_data.py
 - CycleGANs.ipynb This file is the whole composed code including the data preparation and model definitions along with code explanation and paper review.

+The dataset is also made available in the ukiyoe2photo folder.
+The generated images/plots are stored in Results folder.